MicrosoftDocs/ai-builder/ai-builder-docs/prebuilt-receipt-processor-component-in-powerapps.md

 |**Total**|Total|

 >[!NOTE]
 > Receipt values are returned as strings.
 To manipulate them as numbers, you can use the [Value](/powerapps/maker/canvas-apps/functions/function-value) function.
 To manipulate them as dates or times, you can use the [DateValue](/powerapps/maker/canvas-apps/functions/function-datevalue-timevalue) and [TimeValue](/powerapps/maker/canvas-apps/functions/function-datevalue-timevalue) functions.
-You can also specify the language with a language tag, such as "en-US".
+You can also specify the language of the text with a language tag, such as "en-US".

 ## Additional properties
 |Property|Definition|